The signs of a stroke are:

-- Numbness, weakness or inability to move (paralysis) of the face, arm or leg, especially on one side of the body
+- Sudden numbness or weakness of the face, arm or leg, especially on one side of the body

-- Confusion or trouble speaking
+- Sudden trouble speaking

-- Trouble walking, dizziness or loss of balance or coordination
+- Sudden dizziness, loss of balance or coordination

-- Severe headache with no known cause
+- Sudden, severe headache with no known cause

 Causes and Risk Factors

 The causes of stroke vary, based on type: